 Marsha D. Fretwell, MD, Senior Care Systems PA, Wilmington

 Melanie G. Phelps, JD, North Carolina Medical Society, Raleigh

+Courtney A. Whicker, MA, NC Partnership for Compassionate Care, Raleigh

 Background

 In an ideal world, we would all die painlessly in our sleep at a ripe old age.
 Unfortunately, precious few of us will be fortunate enough to expire peacefully in that manner.
 The reality is that we generally do not know when or in what manner we will die.
 What we do have going for us, however, is some ability to say what we do and do not want with respect to medical interventions at the end of life through advance care planning.